 The Mekong region – consisting of Vietnam, Lao People’s Democratic Republic (Lao PDR), and Cambodia - is frequently affected by natural disasters, especially floods, droughts and typhoons.
 With the vast majority of the population in the three countries largely relying on agriculture, people’s livelihoods are often damaged by recurrent hazards, coupled with irregular seasonal patterns caused by climate change.
 Deforestation, erosion of riverbanks and improper land use are additional man-made factors augmenting the impact of these events.

 In Cambodia, 90% of the country’s poor live in rural areas, where the seasonal monsoon rains and the resulting floods can cause widespread destruction.
-In neighbouring Lao PDR, vulnerability to natural hazards has been increasing as a result of illegal logging and deforestation.
+In neighbouring Lao PDR, vulnerability to natural hazards has increased as a result of illegal logging and deforestation.
 Disasters take place against the background of widespread poverty, especially in rural and inaccessible mountain areas.
 Most recently, in August 2016, a series of torrential downpours triggered floods in many parts of the country.
 The floods affected almost 20 000 people, damaged houses and left huge swathes of agricultural lands inundated.

 Storms, droughts and landslides often leave local communities in need of help as they destroy their homes and livelihoods.
 Outbreaks of tropical diseases such as dengue and malaria put an additional strain on local health services.
-Access to the affected populations can sometimes represent an additional challenge in remote areas with inadequate and/or damaged infrastructure.
+Access to the affected populations can sometimes represent an additional challenge in remote areas with inadequate and damaged infrastructure.

 The European Commission regularly funds humanitarian assistance to address the needs arising from recurrent natural disasters in the Mekong Region.
-In response to Typhoon Damrey, which hit several parts of Vietnam’s central and south-central regions in early November, the Commission provided €200 000 to respond to the urgent needs of the affected populations.
+In response to Typhoon Damrey, which hit several parts of Vietnam’s central and south-central regions in early November 2017, the Commission provided €200 000 to respond to the urgent needs of the affected populations.
 Earlier in 2016, over €2 million was released to provide assistance to people affected by drought and saltwater intrusion in Vietnam’s Central Highlands and Mekong Delta.
 The funds focused on the provision of safe water and unconditional cash transfers, and the promotion of good hygiene practices.
 Considering how prone the region is to natural hazards, the projects also incorporated disaster preparedness measures.
 Overall, more than 135 000 people in some of the hardest-hit areas benefited from these EU-funded interventions.
-Furthermore, in response to the 2016 floods in Lao PDR, the Commission released funding to support heavily impacted families through the delivery of emergency food and non-food relief items such as blankets, mosquito nets and sanitary items.
+Furthermore, in response to the 2016 floods in Lao PDR, the Commission released funding to support families through the delivery of emergency food and non-food relief items such as blankets, mosquito nets and sanitary items.

 In late 2013, a total of €4 million were provided following the devastation caused by cyclones Wutip and Nari in both Cambodia and Vietnam.
 In Cambodia, €2 million was allocated for emergency shelter, food aid, livelihoods, water, sanitation and hygiene, while another €1 million was used for early recovery such as rehabilitation of small-scale infrastructure and medium-term food assistance.
 In Vietnam, a €1 million tranche of aid was released to provide shelter, livelihood support, and water, sanitation and hygiene for victims.